 Representative Image | Photo: Ajith Sankaran

-The southwest monsoon normally sets in over Kerala on June 1 with a standard deviation of about seven days.
-In mid-May, the India Meteorological Department (IMD) said monsoon might arrive in Kerala by June 4.
+The southwest monsoon normally sets in over Kerala on June 1, with a standard deviation of about 7 days.

-India is expected to get normal rainfall during the southwest monsoon season despite the evolving El Nino conditions, the IMD had earlier said.
+The IMD had last month said India is expected to get normal rainfall during the southwest monsoon season despite the evolving El Nino conditions.

-Rainfed agriculture accounts for about 40 per cent of the country's total food production, making it a crucial contributor to India's food security and economic stability.
+Rainfed agriculture is a critical component of India's agricultural landscape, with 52 per cent of the net cultivated area relying on this method.
+It accounts for about 40 per cent of the country's total food production, making it a crucial contributor to India's food security and economic stability.